cerebraljam/naive_bayes_notebook/README.md

     	* "address change" is unknown.
 Prior probability is: 50.00%.
 Updated probability is: 50.00%
     	* "buy" is positive.
 Prior probability is: 50.00%.
 Updated probability is: 60.00%
     	* "logout" is unknown.
 Prior probability is: 60.00%.
 Updated probability is: 60.00%
-    	* "search" is negative.
+    	* "view" is negative.
 Prior probability is: 60.00%.
-Updated probability is: 46.15%
+Updated probability is: 50.00%
     	* "sell" is negative.
-Prior probability is: 46.15%.
-Updated probability is: 61.96%
+Prior probability is: 50.00%.
+Updated probability is: 65.52%
-    	* "view" is negative.
-Prior probability is: 61.96%.
+    	* "search" is negative.
+Prior probability is: 65.52%.
 Updated probability is: 52.05% Probability that our user is a buyer is: 52.05%